 Mental Health and Justice research underpinning the project

-Mental Health and Justice is a multi-disciplinary research initiative, funded by the Wellcome Trust, and addressing a cluster of public policy challenges that arise at the complex interface where mental health and mental healthcare interact with principles of human rights.
+Mental Health and Justice was a multi-disciplinary research initiative, funded by the Wellcome Trust, which ran between 2017 and 2023, and addressed a cluster of public policy challenges that arise at the complex interface where mental health and mental healthcare interact with principles of human rights.

-The Mental Health and Justice initiative takes place at a time of active reform in the area of mental health and mental capacity legislation, across the UK and around the world.
-This five-year project will support the reform agenda by undertaking research pertaining to two concepts that have been central to the reform movement: the concept of support in decision-making and the concept of decision-making ability.
+The Mental Health and Justice initiative took place at a time of active reform in the area of mental health and mental capacity legislation, across the UK and around the world.
+This five-year project supported that reform agenda by undertaking research pertaining to two concepts that have been central to the reform movement: the concept of support in decision-making and the concept of decision-making ability.

 Mental Health & Justice research underpinning this project: